Pokemonpower92/pixels/README.md

-# Collage Generator
+# Pixels

-This is the api for the collage generation application.
+This is the backend for the pixels application.
+It takes any png and creates a pixelated replica of it.

 Requires go 1.22^